 MFA Design Admission

-The application deadlines for the MFA Design program for fall admission is March 1, 2018; for spring admission it is June 1, 2018.
+The application deadlines for the MFA Design program for fall admission is January 15, 2019.
 The full-time program requires five terms in residency to complete.
 Preference will be given to full-time students, although accommodations for part-time study may be arranged with the approval of the program director.

 Admission to the program is competitive.
 Applicants must hold a BFA or BA in design, or the equivalent, from an accredited institution, submit a USC Graduate Application, and meet all application requirements described below, including the submission of a portfolio.